We think there are three key things you can do to make sure you take the right approach to Big Data Analytics in the cloud.

 And once you’re happy, you can gradually migrate more data pools in manageable steps as you roll out that all important data strategy.

 Keep an open mind to open source technologies and in-memory databases

 The right data strategy is one thing, finding the right technologies to deliver it is another.
 It’s important to have one eye on the future and think about the expandability and sustainability of technologies you choose for your cloud project.
 This means traditional databases are hardly ever able to meet the requirements of Big Data.
-So, we would recommend you use an in-memory databases, as they use RAM more intensively, making them significantly faster – which is really important for Big Data analytics.
-If you’re a decision-makers make sure that the database can be integrated using existing systems and it’s suitable for every conceivable cloud scenario – from public to private to hybrid.
+So, we would recommend you use an in-memory analytics database, as they use RAM more intensively, making them significantly faster – which is really important for Big Data analytics.
+If you’re a decision-maker make sure that the database can be integrated using existing systems and it’s suitable for every conceivable cloud scenario – from public to private to hybrid.